Applications for the PsyD Program are currently not being accepted. An update to the program status will be provided in Spring 2024.

 The PsyD program at APU follows a scholar-practitioner model of training.
 Students are expected to be informed of current evidence-based practices and their application in a clinical setting.
 Through their coursework and practicum and internship placements, develop a deeper understanding of application of best practices.

 Curriculum and Residency

-The PsyD program requires 4 years of continuous study with 80 credits required, including the dissertation and internship.
-Students are expected to enroll in full-time study during their time in the PsyD program.
 The curriculum (paired with previous masters-level coursework) is designed to meet the academic requirements for licensing as a psychologist in the state of Alaska.
-The PsyD program curriculum follows the program requirements outlined in the 2012 APA Commission on Accreditation (CoA) Guidelines and Principles for Accreditation of Programs in Professional Psychology.
+The PsyD program curriculum follows the program requirements outlined in the 2015 APA Commission on Accreditation (CoA) Standards of Accreditation of Programs for Health Service Psychology.

 Is this the right degree for you?